tomseago/cheatsheets/README.md

 The motivation for this repo is to collect various information I find that I keep needing while coding, starting with a solid reference for markdown syntax in particular - which is this `README.md` document.

 Mostly this comes from the [commonmark](https://spec.commonmark.org/current/) spec.
+But one should also referene [extended markdown](https://www.markdownguide.org/extended-syntax/) depending on the situation.

 So here are my rules about writing markdown.